Sunniiiva/Portfolio/README.md

 ### 🔗[Key Logger](https://github.com/Sunniiiva/PYTHON/blob/main/KeyLogger/keyLogger.py)

-Key logger coded in python for educational purposes.
+Simple key logger coded in python for educational purposes.
 The program creates and stores key strokes into a text file that is being saved locally.
 The project was developed for educational research into endpoint threat behavior, detection and incident response workflows.
 It is not intended for malicious use.

 **🛠️ Tech stack:**
 - Languages: Python 🐍